0AmirKhan0/0AmirKhan0/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm a Computer Science student passionate about web development.
+I'm a Computer Engineering student passionate about web development.
 Currently, I'm focused on learning **Next.js** and **React** to build dynamic and efficient web applications.
 I love exploring new technologies and packaging them into practical projects.

 Feel free to check out my repositories to see what I'm working on!